gritzko/swarm-ron-docs/crypto.md

 Isn't the proof-of-work link unnecessary?
 The answer is mostly yes.

-Swarm crypto model is must closer to git than to blockchain.
+Swarm crypto model is much closer to git than to blockchain.
 Swarm crypto allows any participant to sign all the visible data.
 That compounds because peers and clients unavoidably cross-sign each other's signatures.
 Hence, the past information can not be possibly altered as long as at least one signatory is not compromised.